Mindfulbrain17/Mindfulbrain17.github.io/_publications/2025-11-30-ultimate-guide-to-huf.md

     * The HUF can receive gifts.
 However, if gifts exceed ₹50,000 in a year, the entire amount is taxed as income for the HUF.
     * *Strategy:* If a stranger/relative gives ₹2 Lakhs, the HUF pays tax on it, but the money *becomes* the HUF’s capital.
 Future income on this capital is taxed in the HUF.
 3.  **Specific Occasions:** Gifts received by the HUF on the marriage of a member are often tax-exempt.
-4.  **Will/Inheritance:** A valid Will can bequeath assets specifically to "The HUF of Mr. Sharma" rather than Mr. Sharma individually.
+4.  **Will/Inheritance:** A valid Will can bequeath assets specifically to "The HUF of Mr. Goyal" rather than Mr. Goyal individually.

 > **Pro Tip:** The "Accretion of Income" Loophole.
 > If you transfer money to the HUF and the clubbing provision applies, the *first* stage income is clubbed.
 But if that income is reinvested, the income generated on the reinvestment belongs to the HUF.